haiiliin/abqpy/docs/source/getting_started.md

 ## Run your Abaqus/Python script

-Now you can just run your Abaqus/Python script using your own Python interpreter that `abqpy` is installed in with the following methods:
+Now you can run your Abaqus/Python script with the following methods:

 - Open Abaqus/CAE and click `Run Script` in the menu bar, then select your script file, which is the most common way to run a Python script in Abaqus/CAE.